dverdin/writings/2018-Hackathon-report.md

 **Disclaimer: This document expresses the views of the 2018 hackathon attendees.
 Consider all the points described as request for comments.
 This document should be the only reference for further discussions about the topics tackled during that hackathon.**

+**Another disclaimer: I tried to have strictly separated sections in this report to ease further discussion; That means that you need to read the full report before reacting: some topics are related (for example, technology choice and decision making) and they are located in different sections.**

 # 2018 Sympa Hackathon report
 The 2018 Sympa hackathon was held in Strasbourg, France, from 22 to 24 of May.
 It was organized by March chantreux, from RENATER, and hosted by the Strasbourg university.